Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: ASUKA

 \section{ASUKA}

-\paragraph{Overview} The framework of the proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) is shown in Fig.~\ref{fig:asuka}(a).
+\paragraph{Overview} The framework of the proposed Aligned Stable inpainting with Unknown Areas prior (ASUKA) is shown in Fig.~\ref{fig:asuka}.
 ASUKA builds on pre-trained latent inpainting models.
 Our goal is to reduce object hallucination and improve color consistency in inpainting, while preserving the generation ability of frozen models.
 ASUKA consists of: (1) a \emph{context-stable alignment} that aligns the stable Masked Auto-Encoder (MAE) prior for masked regions with generative models, and (2) a \emph{color-consistent alignment} that aligns the ground-truth unmasked region with the generated masked region during decoding.
 To achieve this, we inject our proposed MAE prior as a condition for the generation process to reduce hallucination.
 We then introduce an alignment module that connects the MAE prior with the generative models, trained using the same objective as the generative models.
 In addition, to handle color inconsistencies caused by the VAE decoder and generative model which often lead to mismatches between masked and unmasked regions, we train a decoder specialized for inpainting.
 This decoder perform the local harmonization task during mapping the latent features back into image space, ensuring seamless color consistency.
-Overall, ASUKA produces inpainting results with fewer hallucinated objects and more consistent colors.

-In the following, we first present the principled design of the ASUKA framework.
-We then describe the specific implementation of ASUKA-I, discuss its limitations when applied to transformer-based models, and introduce the improvements incorporated in ASUKA-II.
+In this section, we first present the principled design of our framework.
+We then describe the implementation of ASUKA-I, discuss its limitations when applied to MMDiT-based models, and introduce the improvements in ASUKA-II.